 - 1 jalapeño, sliced (optional)

 - In a heavy stock pot, over medium heat, warm the olive oil, being careful not to overheat it.

 - Sautée onions, shallots with 1/2 tablespoon of salt until translucent, stirring frequently.

-- Add the red pepper and garlic, and saute for 3 minutes.
+- Add the carrots, celery, red pepper and garlic, and saute for 3 minutes.
 Add the fennel and cabbage, stirring frequently.
-You can add more olive oil or water if you’re on a diet. if you’re on Whole 30 add olive oil which is compliant.
-You want the veggies to sweat and caramelized a little to bring out the flavor.
+You can add more olive oil or water if you’re on a diet.
+Iif you’re on Whole 30, add olive oil, which is compliant.
+You want the veggies to sweat and caramelize a little to bring out the flavor.
 Add the fresh herbs and saute another minute.
 Add the tomatoes, stock or water, frozen spinach, bay leaves, remaining salt and 1 teaspoon freshly ground black pepper.

 - Cook in a pressure cooker for 30 minutes or on the stove on low heat for 2 hours.

 - Adjust seasoning by adding more salt and pepper as you like.

 - Serve garnished with scallions and jalapeño, if desired.

 I wasn’t following the Cabbage Diet when I made this soup.
 I am doing the intermittent fasting and figured this soup would be very low in calories to have on the days when I’m only eating 500 calories.